pedrommcarrasco/pedrommcarrasco.github.io/_posts/2019-07-17-power-up-your-anchors.md

 ![](https://github.com/pedrommcarrasco/pedrommcarrasco.github.io/blob/master/assets/posts/power-up-your-anchors/objcerror.png?raw=true)

-In the past, we would be forced to extend each of `NSLayoutAnchor`'s subclasses but since Swift 4 we are able to solve this by just adding `@objc`' to our extension.
+In the past, we would be forced to extend each of `NSLayoutAnchor`'s subclasses but since Swift 4 we are able to solve this by just adding `@objc` to our extension.

 ```swift
 @objc extension NSLayoutAnchor
 ```

-And now, if you try to compile, you'll notice that our error is gone for good and with this, our extension is now ready to have some code inside
+And now, if you try to compile, you'll notice that our error is gone for good and with this, our extension is now ready to have some code inside.

 ## Activate your constraints!

-Setting `isActive`in every single anchor is painful and even though `NSLayoutConstraint.activate([NSLayoutConstraint])` might be considered a better option, it still adds a lot of indentation to our code.
+Setting `isActive` in every single anchor is painful and even though `NSLayoutConstraint.activate([NSLayoutConstraint])` might be considered a better option, it still adds a lot of indentation to our code.
 But, what if `isActive` would be set by default as true instead of false?
 Let's try to achieve that with the following code.

 ```swift
 @objc extension NSLayoutAnchor {